stewartsmith/pwnm-sync/README.md

 such as where my notmuch database lives and the path to the sqlite3 database that helps maintain state for pwnm-sync.

+Each mail message (i.e. patch) that's in patchwork gets a `patchwork` tag.
+Additionally, they will get extra tags based on the state of the patch in patchwork.

 Each patchwork project you sync gets a tag 'pw-{project}' to signify that a mail is in the patchwork for that project.
 A patch may be in multiple projects (e.g. a patch is CC'd to